|Founded||Founded in 1980 by Micobrio in or near Pilsen (Lower West Side)|

 La Raza was always hard for law enforcement and the general public to identify because of their name and colors.
 Anybody who is Mexican can wave the Mexican flag and say they are “La Raza” which means “the race” in Spanish.
 If Chicago police were to harass someone based upon them claiming they are “La Raza” and wearing the Mexican flag colors and emblems they could be accused of violating the civil rights of that individual and this is how the La Raza gang blended in until the late 1980s.

 Throughout the 1990s La Raza fought several vicious and bloody gang wars yet they continued to multiply in size and seemed to become increasingly violent.
 La Raza remained close allies with Two Six until a territorial dispute happened in 1998 over 42nd and Mozart which was in Two Six territory and La Raza was taking from their drug business, La Raza did not want to give up the territory so they both went to war for about 1 year, then a truce was called because both gangs were having issues with the Saints, and La Raza left that territory and put more soldiers on 48th Street for investment reasons and to keep relations with Two Six.
-Two Six eventually left 61st and Fairfield closing down their Marquette Park operations for reasons I did not know.

 Please send in old school pics.
 1970s pics will be especially appreciated!